coinworld/my-twitch-chat-helper/README.md

 for **osu! api**: https://osu.ppy.sh/p/api/ (for match tracking / Tracking calls API every three seconds)

-Every `<yn>` entries are either `yes` or anything else and not having them set just enables them (Basically `oauth`, `twichname`, `defch` is the only necessary. osu! api key is not needed if you are not using features like match tracking).
+Every `<yn>` entries are either `yes` or anything else and not having them set just enables them (Basically `oauth`, `twichname`, `defch` are the only necessary entries. osu! api key is not needed if you are not using features like match tracking).
-This bot doesn't distinguish big or small letters for keys so you can use `ChatPrefix` or so on to improve readability.
+Keys (oauth, defch, ...) of the config are not case sensitive so you can use `ChatPrefix` or so on to improve readability.

 Default values:
 - `chatprefix`: (no prefix)